coopiteasy/cie-e-commerce/website_sale_customer_type/readme/DESCRIPTION.rst

 - Restrict products that a customer can view on the e-commerce to a list of allowed products.
-- Restrict acquirers that a customer can use on the e-commerce to a list of allowed acquirers.
 - Force the customer to login before accessing to the e-commerce.
 - Redirect the customer to a specific location after the selection of its type (see Customer Type Selector Popover).